Lidiadev/anemic-domain-model/README.md

 - exposing the minumum mutable API possible
 - not allowing the model to reside in an invalid state (almost no public setters and fewer primitive types).

+### Drawbacks of an anemic domain model:
+- potential duplication
+- lack of encapsulation
+- discoverability of operations.

+### Advantages of an anemic domain model:
+- intuitive
+- better discoverability of operations
+- protecting the data integrity through encapsulation.

+### When an anemic domain model is applicable:
+- the project is simple
+- the project will not be developed for a long period of time.

 ### Branches

 - [Initial](https://github.com/Lidiadev/anemic-domain-model/tree/initial) - the `initial` branch shows the anemic domain model before refactoring.